 This can be a big one for me.
 I get headaches when I am really tired, stressed or have eaten too much sugar.
 (And let’s not even mention wine).
 I will relent and take some Panadol if I have to, which I carry too, but I prefer to try this first.

-Lavender, Peppermint & Frankincense (all together is best, or on their own) and applied to the back of your neck, shoulders, temples and forehead (dilute).
+Lavender and Peppermint applied to the back of your neck, shoulders, temples and forehead (dilute).

 Coughs & Colds, Congestion

 Yes, unfortunately, most of us have been there.
 You’re on your dream holiday having the time of your life and BAM!
 You are struck down with a cold.

 Here are some things I do to hit it on the head before it takes hold.

 Olive Leaf Extract is great for building your immune system and fighting colds.
 I take this regularly while I am away anyway, but if I hadn’t been, I definitely would at the first sign of a cold, taking the highest dose possible.

 Eucalyptus Oil is great for colds.
 It is best known to help relieve congestion, and you can put a drop on your pillow, a scarf, or tissue.
 Or you can rub a drop onto your chest.
 This breathe easy blend would be a good addition too.
 It is a great addition to your kit.